 Father, thank you for the power of stories to illustrate your truth and to help me remember that truth more easily.
-Most of all, dear Father, thank you for giving me the Bible to tell me about your love for all people and your plan to send Jesus.
-I know the Bible is full of all sorts of different kinds of stories that tell of your work in the world and your love for your children.
-Bless me as I take time each day to open my heart to that story.
+Especially, dear Father, thank you for giving me the Bible to tell me about your love for all people and your plan to send Jesus.
+I know the Bible has all sorts of different kinds of stories that tell of your work in the world and your love for your children.
+Bless me as I take time each day to open my heart to those stories.
 In Jesus' name.
 Amen.

 Related Scripture Readings

 What Jesus Did is a one-year devotional guide through the gospels, using one short passage each day and following the Gospel in consecutive order.
 Each devotional consists of a passage, reflection and a prayer which opens up the day's scripture and shows how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.